keras-team/keras-hub/examples/glue_benchmark/README.md

 This script is written to help you evaluate your model on GLUE benchmarking.
 It provides the functionalities below:

-- GLUE dataset loading & common preprocessing
+- Load and preprocess GLUE data.
-- Finetuning flow
+- Finetuning your Keras text classification model.
-- Generate GLUE submission files
+- Generate GLUE submission files.

 To use the script, you need to change the code to load your pretrained model, and run the command below: